hassanmohsin/2d-image-classification/README.md

 - PyTorch
 - Torchvision

-## Train
+## Train and Evaluate
-- `./train.sh` - Train on the subsets of the main dataset.
+- `./train.sh` - Train the model by increasing the training set size gradually.

-## Evaluate
-- `./eval.sh` - Evaluate on the test set.
-- `python -m train.evaluate` - Produce the evaluation metrics.
+- `python eval_image.py` - To evaluate images.
+See the output of `python eval_image.py --help` for arguments.